Gratitude, it seems so easy. ‘I’m thankful for… [fill in the blank].’ But you can take it a step further and make gratitude into a lifestyle.

 ‘Feeling grateful without showing it, is like receiving a gift without unpacking it.’
 By showing you’re grateful (telling a person, writing them a note), you make someone happy, and it increases your gratitude.

-Life is short and everything passes – realizing this, can give you an extra push to be grateful for everything that’s there in your life right now.
+Life is short and everything passes – realising this, can give you an extra push to be grateful for everything that’s there in your life right now.

 If you tend to look at people who have more than you do, you’ll be dissatisfied.
 Why not look the other way: at people who have less than you do?
 The comparison will give you peace of mind.